AdobeDocs/commerce-operations.en/help/operational-playbook/people/communication.md

 - Customer acquisition
 - Customer retention

-Many roles will fall under these three areas.
+Most roles fall under these three areas.

 Listed below are some of the process’s ecommerce businesses should adopt in order to operationally tackle, manage, and improve those three areas effectively.